 The Linville Falls Visitor Center is open from Dawn to Dusk from mid-spring through the end of fall and is managed by the National Parks Service.
 It is staffed from spring through fall and we’ll share more about it in the next section.

-The river and the falls are a wonderful sight throughout the year.
-However, I’d absolutely recommend going in the fall when the leaves are changing colors.
+However, I’d absolutely personally recommend going in the fall when the leaves are changing colors.